grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 ### Temporary environment variable protection

-This design does not provide any new functionality that will be enabled by external I/O, so no environment variable guard is necessary.
+This design makes significant structural changes in the LB policy tree, which makes it infeasible to guard the new code-paths with an environment variable guard until it proves stable as we normally would.

 ## Rationale